diyscif/diyscif/scif-thesis.md

-a cut-off frequency of 60 Hz (well below the building acoustics frequency range beginning at 100 Hz) can be reached with a facing shell with a mass per unit area of $m^{''}_2$ = 10 kg/m^2^ (heavy gypsum wall board) and a hollow space of _d_ = 10 cm.
+a cut-off frequency of 60 Hz (well below the building acoustics frequency range beginning at 100 Hz) can be reached with a facing shell with a mass per unit area of $m^{''}_2$ = 10 kg/m^2^ (heavy gypsum wall board) and a hollow space of
+$d$ = 10 cm.
 Sufficiently low cut-off frequencies can be achieved without excessively heavy facing shells or prohibitively wide hollow spaces.
 [@moeser2009, p.
 273]

 To achieve a high sound attenuation level, it is advantageous to use heavy total masses and to distribute them unequally among the shells, if possible avoding shells of equal weight.
-One should also maximize the distance _d_ between the two shells, dampen the cavity as fully as possible with absorber material, and avoid leaks or structure-borne sound bridges. [@moeser2009, p.
+One should also maximize the distance $d$ between the two shells, dampen the cavity as fully as possible with absorber material, and avoid leaks or structure-borne sound bridges. [@moeser2009, p.
 276]